Richard Littlejohn: Television

 After leaving LBC in 1994, Littlejohn was approached by BSkyB managing director (and former Sun editor) Kelvin MacKenzie, and was offered the chance to present a nightly current affairs show on the TV channel Sky News.
 Called Richard Littlejohn, the show ran for one year, but was not a success.
-Littlejohn expressed his disappointment, claiming that broadcasting regulations would not permit him to present the show in the style of Rush Limbaugh's programmes: "If Sky News could emulate its US sister Fox News... ratings would soon shoot past the Astra satellite.
+Littlejohn expressed his disappointment, stating that broadcasting regulations would not permit him to present the show in the style of Rush Limbaugh's programmes: "If Sky News could emulate its US sister Fox News... ratings would soon shoot past the Astra satellite.
 But the regulators won't allow it."

 Later in 1994, Trevor Phillips of London Weekend Television hired Littlejohn to host a studio-based talk show entitled Richard Littlejohn Live And Uncut.
 Phillips produced three series of the programme, which was transmitted only in the London area.

 On Littlejohn's show of 8 July 1994, he was critical of two lesbians, one of whom was Linda Bellos.
-The film director Michael Winner, a guest on the show, criticised Littlejohn for his views and told him that the two women "have come across with considerable dignity and you have come across as an arsehole".
+The film director Michael Winner, a guest on the show, criticised Littlejohn for his views.

 Littlejohn hosted the first series of Channel 4's game show Wanted, as a stand-in for Bob Mills.
 Wanted aired in October 1996 and won a Silver Rose at the Festival Rose d'Or.
 As part of a 1997 deal, which saw him return to The Sun, Littlejohn hosted a nightly talk show on Sky One called Littlejohn: Live And Unleashed.

 In early 2003, he returned to Sky News to present Littlejohn, a live talk show initially broadcast twice weekly but later extended to four nights per week.
 The programme was dropped on 8 July 2004 when Sky News changed format and replaced it with regular rolling news.

 On 9 July 2007, Channel 4 showed a documentary entitled The War on Britain's Jews?, written and narrated by Littlejohn.
 Littlejohn has also appeared on BBC One's Question Time and Have I Got News for You.